 0 |

-In another study of people with unexplained gastrointestinal symptoms, something that is incredibly common among autoimmune disease sufferers, cashews are one of the most common nut intolerances, affecting upwards of 50% of study participants.
+In a 2004 study of people with unexplained gastrointestinal symptoms, something that is incredibly common among autoimmune disease sufferers, cashews are one of the most common nut intolerances, affecting upwards of 50% of study participants.
 In comparison, incidence of intolerance to almonds was about 28%, Brazil nuts was 23% and walnuts was 3%.

 Food | % IBS Patients with IgG Ab |